khoinguyen19k8/InceptionV3_humanInteraction/README.md

 # Inception V3 for TV Human Interactions dataset Research Workshop CSAI

 ## About
-Applying Transfer Learning on Inception V3 model (weights trained on Imagenet) for the Oxford TV Human Interactions dataset.
+This project aims to classify human interactions in video frames with a new training regime.
+Training video data usually takes a long time because of large dataset size.
+Frames close to each other may not provide enough different information.
+Hence, this project experimented training frames in intervals.
 The network gets as inputs images extracted every n frames from videos.
-We train the model with different numbers of n.
+We varied n as a part of our experiment.
 For example, we may train the model with frames 1,4,7,10,etc when n is 3.
-For detail of the data, methods, model architecture, etc; Please check the file "individual_paper_KhoiNQ_2039045_resit.pdf"
+Inception V3 is trained on the Oxford TV Human Interactions dataset.
+Transfer Learning is applied (weights trained on Imagenet).
+For more details, please check the file "individual_paper_KhoiNQ_2039045_resit.pdf"

 <p align="center">
   <img  src="https://github.com/khoinguyen19k8/Inception_v3_TV_Human_Interactions_CSAI/blob/master/plots/AveragePlot2.png"></p>